Overview of TCP/IP

 - Flow Control: Flow Control is the process of controlling the amount of data being transmitted.

 - Error Control: Transport Layer uses Automatic Repeat Request Scheme to retransmit lost or corrupted data.
-A group of bots called checksum is added to each segment to find out the received segment which has errors.
+A group of bots called checksum is added to each segment to determine the received segment with errors.

 There are 2 protocols used in the Transport layer: